Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Preliminaries

-or employed in other DC-based applications \cite{NRI-DC, DCapp1, DCapp2, DCapp3, DCapp4, DCapp5, DCrecommender} for enhanced privacy or utility.
-An overview of the DC algorithm is presented in \textbf{Algorithm}~\ref{alg: DCframework}.
-Notably, cross-entity communication within this framework is strictly limited to Steps 2, 5, and 15 of \textbf{Algorithm}~\ref{alg: DCframework}.
-The primary challenge of the DC algorithm lies in Step 10, which poses the key question: \textit{How can we generate the change-of-basis matrices \( \matr{G}_i \) without access to the secret bases \( \matr{F}_i \)?} This question is addressed in detail in \S~\ref{section: Basis Alignment} and \S~\ref{section: ODC}.
+Algorithm~\ref{alg: DCframework} summarizes the DC protocol.
+Cross-entity communication is limited to three phases: sharing the common anchor among users, sending local intermediate representations to the analyst, and returning the alignment matrices together with the trained model.
+The key algorithmic question is how to construct the change-of-basis matrices $\matr{G}_i$ from the anchor representations without access to the secret bases $\matr{F}_i$; this question is addressed in \S~\ref{section: Basis Alignment} and \S~\ref{section: ODC}.